 - 1. Within a burst, rising strobe edge is not necessarily fixed to be always at tDQSCK(min) or tDQSCK(max).
 Instead, rising strobe edge can vary between tDQSCK(min) and tDQSCK(max). - 2.
-The DQS, DQS differential output high time is defined by tQSH and the DQS, DQS differential output low time is defined by tQSI. - 3.
-Likewise, tLZ(DQS)min and tHZ(DQS)min are not tied to tDQSCKmin (early strobe case) and tLZ(DQS)max and tHZ(DQS)max are not tied to tDQSCKmax (late strobe case). - 4.
-The minimum pulse width of read preamble is defined by tRPRE(min). - 5.
-The maximum read postamble is bound by tDQSCK(min) plus tQSH(min) on the left side and tHZDSQ(max) on the right side. - 6.
-The minimum pulse width of read postamble is defined by tRPST(min). - 7.
+Notwithstanding note 1, a rising strobe edge with tDQSCK(max) at T(n) can not be immediately followed by a rising strobe edge with tDQSCK(min) at T(n+1).
+This is because other timing relationships (tQSH, tQSL) exist: if tDQSCK(n+1) < 0: tDQSCK(n) < 1.0 tCK (tQSHmin + tQSLmin) | tDQSCK(n+1) | - 3.
+The DQS, DQS# differential output high time is defined by tQSH and the DQS, DQS# differential output low time is defined by tQSL. - 4.
+Likewise, tLZ(DQS)min and tHZ(DQS)min are not tied to tDQSCKmin (early strobe case) and tLZ(DQS)max and tHZ(DQS)max are not tied to tDQSCKmax (late strobe case). - 5.
+The minimum pulse width of read preamble is defined by tRPRE(min). - 6.
+The maximum read postamble is bound by tDQSCK(min) plus tQSH(min) on the left side and tHZDSQ(max) on the right side. - 7.
+The minimum pulse width of read postamble is defined by tRPST(min). - 8.
 The maximum read preamble is bound by tLZDQS(min) on the left side and tDQSCK(max) on the right side.